 - Check the box, “Test against already existing content” below the Control Version.

 - Select the custom post type in the field next to the letter as the variant to test against the Control Version.
 To do this, you either choose it from the list of options that appears by default, or you search for it by typing its title, its URL, or its identifier.

 - Click the Edit link, if you wish, to modify the selected content (note that this is not a copy of the selected content, so any modification is directly made in that custom post type).

 - If you want to select more than one variant, click on the New Variant button at the end of the section.

 Editing a Variant

 When you edit a variant, WordPress will open your default content editor.
-This can be the official WordPress block editor or any other editor you have set up.
+This can be the official WordPress block editor or any other editor that your theme or plugins have set up.

 From the editor, modify the custom content as you like so it looks different from “Version A” and when ready, click Save Draft.
 Remember that alternative custom post type cannot be published (since they are only shown as part of an A/B Test and are controlled by Nelio A/B Testing).

 Additionally, when you are editing a custom post type that belongs to a test, the Nelio A/B Testing section appears on the right sidebar allowing you to: